This study is currently not recruiting participants.

 A Study to Evaluate the Effect of SAR443820 on Serum Neurofilament Levels in Male and Female Adult Participants With Multiple Sclerosis

-Study on Investigational Medication Impact on Nerve Protein Levels in Adults with Multiple Sclerosis
+Study on Investigational Medication's Effect on Serum Neurofilament in Multiple Sclerosis

 Not Recruiting